Utility Box Art Program

 The call for proposals is open to all residents, artists and artist teams, including high school and university students.
 All applicants, without regard to race, sex, religion, nationality, origin, sexual orientation or disability will be considered.

 Artists will be paid $150 at the completion of the project and additional funds will be available for supplies.
 The project must be completed within three months.

 For more details, including evaluation criteria and submission requirements, see the Utility Box Art Program Request for Proposals.

-Utility boxes measure approximately 6 feet high, 3 feet wide and 2 feet deep (6’ x 3’ x 2’).
+Utility boxes measure approximately six feet high, three feet wide and two feet deep (6’ x 3’ x 2’).
 The four utility box locations are: